stanislavb/en.coven.nu/game-mechanics/index.md

 ## The Lottery System

-Each player will begin with one to three out of the five powers.
-During the game the players can communicate with a member of the household about receiving a new power.
-The lotto system consists of pulling a coloured bead out of a bag; each power is represented by a colour.
-Once a new power has been chosen the player receives an envelope in the colour of their new power containing a short text with a memory of the power and a reminder of how the power works in game.
+Each player will begin the LARP with one, two or three out of the five powers.
+During the game the players can at any time talk with a member of the household about receiving a new power.

-The bead is an IN symbol to other players of what powers you have.
-They can be on either a necklace or a bracelet but should be visible to other players at all times.
+The lottery system consists of pulling a coloured bead at random out of a bag: each power is represented by a colour.
+The beads are an OFF reminder to others of what powers you have.
+They can be placed on either a necklace or a bracelet but should be visible to other players at all times.

+The player also receives an envelope in the colour of their new power with a reminder of how it works in-game.
 The new power does not have to be played on straight away.
-The player can even choose to open the letter at a later time.
-The letters are a meta-technique and are not visible to other players.
-They can however be left out openly to allow other players to "sense" or "suspect" a new power is developing or to simply remind others of what powers you have.
-The power should not be played on however, by other players, whether they can see that letter is opened or not.
 It is not until the bead is placed on the necklace or bracelet that the player has put their new power into play.

+These letters are also OFF.
+They can however be left out openly to allow other players to “sense” or “suspect” a new power is developing; or to simply remind others of what powers you have.
+But do not play on the new power until you see that the player in question has “put it into play” by placing the bead on their necklace/bracelet.

-A player can choose to receive no new powers at all or all five powers, at any pace they choose.
-You must have at least three powers by the afternoon of the second day if you wish to enter into The Seven Wonders.
+A player can choose to receive no new powers at all during the LARP, or all five powers in the first day.
+The player chooses their own pace based on the story they want to create for their character.

+In order to participate in the Seven Trials you must have at least four powers by Saturday afternoon.

 ## Fuck, Easy and Tap Out